For the Malay Language, click here.

 We pictured the last time here before heading elsewhere.

 We went back to the front of Wat Hat Hai.
-Here is a donation fund.
+Here is a donation jar.
 For Buddhists, you can donate here.
 You can choose to donate to any statue in particular.
-For example, if you wish to donate to that lying statue, you can put donations into the jar in front of it.
+For example, if you wish to donate to that lying statue, you can put donations into the jar placed in front of it.

-Continued in entry… Thailand – Laos Tour: Day 2 – Part 2 – Thailand Primary School and Wet Market.
+Continued in the entry… Thailand – Laos Tour: Day 2 – Part 2 – Thailand Primary School and Wet Market.